Karakchi-Research/.github/profile/README.md

-# 👩‍🔬 Research Organization
+# 👩‍🔬 Karakchi Research Organization

 Welcome to the official GitHub organization for research projects affiliated with **Dr. Rasha Karakchi** at the **University of South Carolina**.

-This organization serves as a centralized hub for student-led research, collaboration, and project development.

 ---

 ## 📌 About

-This organization hosts repositories for:
-- Undergraduate and graduate research projects
-- Independent studies and capstones
-- Collaborative lab initiatives
-- Experimental and exploratory work
+This organization serves as a centralized hub for student-led research, collaboration, and project development.
 Each repository is maintained by its respective contributors, with guidance from faculty and research advisors.

 ---